ckeditor/ckeditor4-docs/docs/features/spreadsheets/README.md

 {@img assets/img/spreadsheet_08.png Spreadsheet plugin with the Cell Type and Format dialog.}

+## Sorting

+Sorting is a must to efficiently analyze and present any tabular data, thus the Spreadsheet plugin allows for sorting data based on single or multiple columns:

+{@img assets/img/spreadsheet_06.png Spreadsheet plugin widget with multisort.}

+To sort by a single column, just click the column header.
+To use multisort, any column which should be added to sorting should be clicked while the <kbd>Ctrl</kbd> key is pressed.

 ## Formulas

 Formulas provide support for mathematical expression calculations based on input data.
 Just type `=` and the rest of the formula, using arithmetic expressions and cell references to customize the output.
 Supported features: